peteroupc/peteroupc.github.io/random.md

 Generates random bits using a statistical-random implementation.

 -  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be almost certain to pass simple statistical randomness tests and many complex ones.
-(For example, any RNG algorithm that shows no [systematic failures](http://xoroshiro.di.unimi.it/#quality) in `TestU01`'s `BigCrush` test battery [L'Ecuyer and Simard 2007] meets these requirements.)
+The implementation must be highly likely to pass known statistical randomness tests and must not show systematic failures in widely used statistical randomness test batteries.
+(Systematic failures in `TestU01`'s `BigCrush` test battery [L'Ecuyer and Simard 2007] are as defined in the [`xoroshiro+` quality page](http://xoroshiro.di.unimi.it/#quality).)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     The implementation must be automatically initialized ("seeded") with a seed described as follows.
 The seed--